NodeDiver/subscriptn-simple/README.md

 ## ❓ FAQ

 **What is Bitinfrashop?**
-A Bitcoin subscription platform connecting BTCPay Server providers with shop owners through Lightning payments.
+A Bitcoin marketplace connecting infrastructure providers with Bitcoin-accepting shops worldwide, featuring automated Lightning payments, BTCMap integration for global discovery, and seamless NWC-powered connections.

 **Do I need my own BTCPay Server?**
-No, you can browse and connect to public servers listed on the platform.
+No, you can browse and connect to public servers listed on the platform marketplace.

 **What wallets are supported?**
 NWC (Nostr Wallet Connect) compatible wallets like Alby, Zeus, Mutiny, and Coinos.

+**How does BTCMap integration work?**
+The discover page features an interactive map showing Bitcoin-accepting businesses globally from BTCMap, with filtering and search capabilities.

 **Is this production-ready?**
 Yes, the core functionality is complete with enterprise-grade security measures.